 Katherine Jarrell MSW, RSW, joined the Alberta School Mental Health Literacy Project in 2019.
 She has been with Alberta Health Services in a mental health capacity building role since 2013, serving as an Education Consultant and Clinical Consultant to support rural educators, physicians, clinicians and other direct service providers in their work with children and youth.
 In her work at Mount Royal University, Kathy served as a subject matter expert for the Children’s Mental Health Certificate program, and has taught clinical courses primarily in the Social Work program.
 In 2011, Kathy was recognized with a Distinguished Teaching Award.
 Within AHS, Kathy has partnered with the Provincial Mental Health Promotion and Injury Prevention team to deliver training in Disaster Preparedness, including facilitating School-based Psychological First Aid.
 In addition, Kathy continues to provide counselling in private practice, primarily using a CBT approach.

-Lori Roe, RSW MSW, is the manager of School Based Mental Health with the Child &Adolescent Addiction and Mental Health and Psychiatry Program with Alberta Health Services Calgary zone and has worked for AHS for over 20 years.
-She is part of the Calgary and Area Regional Collaborative Service Delivery, MASST and YARD collaborative partnerships, Transitions Mental Health Classrooms and the Alberta School Mental Health Literacy project.
-She is also a member of the Calgary Regional Post-Secondary Mental Health Network.
+Lori Roe, RSW MSW, is the manager of Mental Health & Substance Use Collaborative Initiatives with the Child &Adolescent Addiction and Mental Health and Psychiatry Program with Alberta Health Services Calgary zone and has worked for AHS for almost 25 years.
+She is managing both clinical and collaborative education and literacy teams with an emphasis on child and adolescent mental health.
+She is also a member of the Calgary Regional Post-Secondary Mental Health Network, City of Calgary Mental Health Strategy, many municipal and provincial working groups.
 She is committed to furthering the collaborative and integrated work between health and education to better serve our children, youth and families.

 Kyla Vieweger, MSW RSW CPT, is the Health Promotion and Communications Facilitator for our mental health literacy team.
 Within this role, Kyla is most passionate about the knowledge translation process and making quality, evidence-based mental health literacy information accessible to a variety of audiences.
 She enjoys collaborating with team members and key partners in resource writing, development and dissemination.
 Kyla brings a clinical mental health background in which she has worked therapeutically with children since 2007.
 During her time with Alberta Health Services, she has worked in both school-based and community mental health settings.
 Kyla has provided direct treatment across the spectrum of child development: from early childhood through to adolescence, including intervention and consultation with caregivers and educators alike.
 Kyla continues to work therapeutically with children, teens and families through her private practice.